 A CS-RID Finder is the gateway for Broadcast Remote ID Messages into the UTM.
 It performs this gateway function via a CS-RID SDSP.
-A CS-RID Finder must implement, integrate, or accept outputs from, a Broadcast RID receiver.
-It MUST NOT interface directly with a GCS, Net-RID SP, Net-RID DP or Network RID client.
-It MUST present a TBD interface to a CS-RID SDSP; this interface SHOULD be based upon but readily distinguishable from that between a GCS and a Net-RID SP.
+A CS-RID Finder could implement, integrate, or accept outputs from, a Broadcast RID receiver.
+However, it can not interface directly with a GCS, Net-RID SP, Net-RID DP or Network RID client.
+It would present a TBD interface to a CS-RID SDSP; this interface needs to be based upon but readily distinguishable from that between a GCS and a Net-RID SP.